usnistgov/FIPS201/_FIPS201/authentication.md

 system (CTE) authentication mechanism through an off-card biometric one-to-one comparison scheme.
 The following subsections define two authentication schemes that make use of biometric data records.[^bioreaders]

-Some characteristics of the biometric verification mechanisms (described below) are as follows:
+Some characteristics of the authentication mechanisms using biometric data (described below) are as follows:

 - Strong resistance to use of unaltered card by non-owner since PIN and cardholder biometric characteristics are required.